What is a lifetime ISA?

 You can currently access your pension from age 55 (expected to increase to age 57 in 2028), but a pension will not allow any early withdrawals at all except in cases of serious ill-health.

 In addition, only 25% of your pension fund can be extracted tax free.
+Your pension can also be passed down and, in many ways, is your most inheritable asset.

 For some individuals the difference in tax treatment when you die may be an important factor when choosing which type of plan to take out.